FolkertVanVerseveld/aoe/STATUS.md

 Tools     | (Un)packing game assets | Pretty stable, but the code needs a good cleanup

-Unfortunately, the audio tracks mounting issue is related to the particular Linux distribution the game is running on and we don't know if this is possible to fix at all.
+Unfortunately, the audio tracks mounting issue is related to the particular Linux distribution the game is running on and we do not know if this is possible to fix at all.

 ## In progress